media

 Host Kamau Bell sits down with Melina Laboucan-Massimo.

-An Indigenous Perspective on Climate Change
+ctv the social: An Indigenous Perspective on Climate Change

 Founder Melina Laboucan-Massimo joined CTV The Social for Earth day to discuss the climate crisis through an Indigenous lens.